kazham/hello-world/README.md

 # hello-world
 Repo made for tuturial

 Hi my name is Sutter Cane.
-I like to create IoT things and robots!
+I like to create IoT devices!